 On May 16, 1901, the CR&S was sold to the Central of Georgia.Chattooga and Chickamauga Railway

 The Chattooga and Chickamauga Railway (reporting mark CCKY) is a short-line railroad which is headquartered in LaFayette, Georgia.
-The railroad operated 22 miles of the Tennessee, Alabama and Georgia Railway (aka the TAG route) from Chattanooga, Tennessee to Kensington, Georgia, which reverted to the Norfolk Southern System and was partially removed after the Dow Reichhold Specialty Latex LLC plant in Kensington closed in August 2008.
+The railroad operated 22 miles of the Tennessee, Alabama and Georgia Railway (also known as the TAG route) from Chattanooga, Tennessee to Kensington, Georgia, which reverted to the Norfolk Southern system and was partially removed after the Dow Reichhold Specialty Latex LLC plant in Kensington closed in August 2008.
 The "C&C" also operates 42 miles of the former Central of Georgia Railroad from Chattanooga to Lyerly, Georgia.
 That line is leased from the state of Georgia.Locomotives

 The locomotives the C&C operates are 102 (former Chicago and North Western Transportation Company EMD GP7), 103 (former Santa Fe CF7, now retired), 2050 (EMD GP38) and Columbus & Greenville 1804 (former Illinois Central GP11).
 Also, they use a Tennessee Valley Railroad Museum GP7 if one of their three locomotives is in repair or out of service.Our trip